ZacBlanco/zacblanco.github.io/education/social-psychology/notes-2.md

 **Insufficient Justification**: A condition in which people freely perform an attitude discrepant behavior without receiving a large reward.

-**Insufficient Deterrance**: A condition in which people refrain from engaging in a desirable activity, even when only mild punishment is threatened.
+**Insufficient Deterrence**: A condition in which people refrain from engaging in a desirable activity, even when only mild punishment is threatened.

 #### Alternative Routes to Self Persuasion